-- 4.60 In 2012, Adur district had approximately 919,000 trips by day visitors and an estimated 83,954 trips by staying visitors.11 The district has a number of natural assets that can help to promote and encourage tourism such as the coast, the river and the South Downs National Park as well as a number of historic assets.
+- 4.56 In 2012, Adur district had approximately 919,000 trips by day visitors and an estimated 83,954 trips by staying visitors.17 The district has a number of natural assets that can help to promote and encourage tourism such as the coast, the river and the South Downs National Park as well as a number of historic assets.
 In addition, Shoreham and Lancing are major destinations for kite-surfing, attracting participants from a wide area.
-There is potential to further enhance the visitor offer which will in turn help to diversify the local economy and potentially bring more money and investment into the district. - 4.61 The amount of visitor accommodation in Adur district is comparatively small compared to other districts and boroughs in West Sussex.
+There is potential to further enhance the visitor offer which will in turn help to diversify the local economy and potentially bring more money and investment into the district. - 4.57 The amount of visitor accommodation in Adur district is comparatively small compared to other districts and boroughs in West Sussex.
 For this reason, it is estimated that overall only 2.7% of all overnight trips involved use of the district's serviced accommodation.
-The majority of Adur's visitors who make overnight visits, stay with friends and relatives.12 A Hotel and Visitor Accommodation Study (2013) for Adur and Worthing indicated that there is potential for a budget hotel in Shoreham-by-Sea, and possibly for other accommodation such as that provided by pubs or Bed & Breakfasts. - 4.62 Due to the close proximity and limited amount of Adur's countryside, it is considered that visitor accommodation (hotels, guest houses, etc.) is most appropriately located within the Built Up Area.
-This approach will protect the countryside, yet still allow easy access to the countryside and South Downs National Park.
-Similarly, visitor attractions will be expected to be located within the Built Up Area, unless it can be demonstrated that they require a countryside location, and comply with Policy 13 Adur's Countryside and Coast and Policy 14: Local Gaps. - 4.63 A significant proportion of visitor expenditure is spent on food and drink.13 Restaurants, pubs, cafes and bars make play an important contribution to part in the 'evening economy', for both visitors and local people.
+The majority of Adur's visitors who make overnight visits, stay with friends and relatives.
+A Hotel and Visitor Accommodation Study (2013) for Adur and Worthing indicated that there is potential for a budget hotel in Shoreham-by-Sea, and possibly for other accommodation such as that provided by pubs or Bed & Breakfasts.